Post-inflationary production of particle Dark Matter: Hilltop and Coleman-Weinberg inflation

 \section{Discussion and Conclusion}

-In this study, we considered two distinct slow roll single-field inflationary scenarios: GH with inflaton minimally coupled to gravity and \nmcw~with inflaton non-minimally coupled to gravity and suggested production of a non-thermal vector-like fermionic particle $\c$ during reheating era.
+In this study, we considered two distinct slow roll single-field inflationary scenarios: GH and \cw~with inflaton minimally coupled to gravity and suggested production of a non-thermal vector-like fermionic particle $\c$ during reheating era.
 For each inflationary model, we considered a set of benchmark values and for those set of benchmark values, we explored the permissible parameter space encompassing $\yc$, $\mc$, assuming that $\c$ is a potential candidate for the \cdm~of the present universe.
 Salient features of our findings are as follows: \begin{itemize}

 \item For our chosen benchmarks, we found that $r$ can be as small as $2.69\times 10^{-6}$ for small-field GH inflationary scenario (see~\cref{Table:benchmark_values_GH}), and this predicted value fits inside $1-\sigma$ contour on $(n_s,r)$ plane of \Planck2018+\BICEP3+\KeckArray2018 as well as upcoming SO experiment.
-On the other hand, the lowest value of $r$ we found for \nmcw~inflation is $\sim 3\times 10^{-3}$, which can be corroborated by upcoming SO (see~\cref{Table:Benchmark-CW}).
+On the other hand, the lowest value of $r$ we found for \cw~inflation is $\sim 1.9091\times 10^{-3}$, which can be corroborated by upcoming SO (see~\cref{Table:Benchmark-CW}).

-\item Using stability analysis and bound from \bbn~temperature, we computed the permissible upper limit for the coupling $\yc$ and permissible range for $\lO$ (defined in~\cref{Eq:reheating lagrangian}) for GH and \nmcw~inflation and found $\yc<{\cal O}\qty(10^{-4})$ and ${\cal O}(10^{-5})\lsim \lO \lsim {\cal O}(10^{11})$ (in $\GeV$)(see~\cref{Table:GH_stability,Table:NM-CW_stability}), and these limits varies with various benchmarks as well as inflationary models.
-The highest value for $\yc$ is found for `GH-BM3' and largest allowed range of $\lO$ for the `GH-BM2' among all chosen benchmarks in both inflationary scenarios.
+\item Using stability analysis and bound from \bbn~temperature, we computed the permissible upper limit for the coupling $\yc$ and permissible range for $\lO$ (defined in~\cref{Eq:reheating lagrangian}) for GH and \cw~inflation and found $\yc<{\cal O}\qty(10^{-4})$ and ${\cal O}(10^{-5})\lsim \lO \lsim {\cal O}(10^{12})$ (in $\GeV$)(see~\cref{Table:GH_stability,Table:CW_stability}), and these limits varies with various benchmarks as well as inflationary models.
+The highest permissible value for $\yc$ is found for `CW-BM2' and largest allowed range of $\lO$ for the `CW-BM1' among all chosen benchmarks in both inflationary scenarios.

-\item From~\cref{Table:reheating_values_GH,Table:reheating_values-Nonminimal-CW}, we infer that the value of $m_\phi$ is subject to alteration depending on benchmarks (and thus with inflationary parameters, including $r$) and inflationary scenarios, being highest ($\sim 2.6801\times 10^{13}\GeV$) for \mCWt~and lowest for `GH-BM2'~($\sim 1.4724\times 10^{13}\GeV$), consequently affecting $\Trh$, Ly-$\alpha$ bound and maximum possible value of $\mc$.
+\item From~\cref{Table:reheating_values_GH,Table:reheating_CW}, we infer that the value of $m_\phi$ is subject to alteration depending on benchmarks (and thus with inflationary parameters, including $r$) and inflationary scenarios, being highest ($\sim 2.0595\times 10^{13}\GeV$) for `GH-BM1'~and lowest for `\cw-BM2'~($\sim 6.1675\times 10^{12}\GeV$), consequently affecting $\Trh$, Ly-$\alpha$ bound and maximum possible value of $\mc$.